Lincoln Heights-Potomac Avenue Line

-The Marshall Heights Line, designated Route U5 & U6, were daily bus routes operated by the Washington Metropolitan Area Transit Authority between Minnesota Avenue station of the Orange and Silver Lines of the Washington Metro and Marshall Heights via Lincoln Heights.
-Both lines operated every 20–30 minutes at all times.
-Trips took roughly 30 minutes for both routes.
+The Lincoln Heights-Potomac Avenue Line, designated Route C37, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Minnesota Avenue station of the Orange and Silver Lines of the Washington Metro and Potomac Avenue station of the Blue, Orange and Silver Lines of the Washington Metro.
+The line operates via Marshall Heights and Lincoln Heights every 15–20 minutes between 7:00 AM-9:00 PM daily and 30 minutes all other times.

 Route Description

-Routes U5 and U6 provided service in Northeast and Southeast Washington in Marshall Heights, Lincoln Heights, Benning Heights, and Greenway via Minnesota Avenue, Ridge Road, Texas Avenue, and East Capitol Street.
+Route C37 provides service in Northeast and Southeast Washington in Marshall Heights, Lincoln Heights, Benning Heights, Greenway, Fairfax Village, and Dupont Park via Minnesota Avenue, Ridge Road, Texas Avenue, East Capitol Street, Southern Avenue and Pennsylvania Avenue SE.

-Routes U5 and U6 operated out of Bladensburg division.
+Route C37 operates out of Shepherd Parkway division.

 History

 U5 & U6 originally operated as part of the "Mayfair-Marshall Heights" D.C.
 Transit System Bus Line.
 U5 & U6 eventually became WMATA Metrobus Routes on February 4, 1973, when WMATA acquired all four bus companies that operated throughout the Washington D.C.
 Metropolitan Area and merged them all together to form its own, "Metrobus" System while keeping their same routing.

 On December 3, 1978, both routes U5 and U6 went through a minor rerouting change, to divert into the newly opened Minnesota Avenue station.

 On November 22, 1980, both routes U5 and U6 began serving Benning Road station.
 Both U5 & U6 would serve the station at the intersection of East Capitol Street NE & Benning Road NE/SE.

-In WMATA's FY2015, it was proposed to shorten routes U5 and U6 at Minnesota Avenue station having Mayfair service replaced by a new route U1.
+In WMATA's FY2015 budget proposal, WMATYA proposed to shorten Routes U5 and U6 from Mayfair to Minnesota Avenue station, having Mayfair service replaced by a new route U1.
 The reasons were to improve reliability of service by operating shorter routes, create a better balance of capacity and demand throughout the line, and performance measures has an on-time performance is 78 percent compared to the target of 81 percent.

 The study was brought up again during WMATA's FY2019 budget.
 Routes U5 and U6 would end at Minnesota Avenue station still with Mayfair service replaced by route U7.
 This was to improve service reliability and on-time performance by shortening the routes, create a better balance of capacity and customer demand on routes U5, U6, and U7, recommended in the 2014 U and V Lines Service Evaluation Study, and respond to Minnesota Avenue NE construction conclusion.
 Performance measures go as the following: